instana/terraform-provider-instana/docs/resources/infra_alert_config.md

 * `warning` - Optional - List of alert channel IDs associated with the warning severity
 * `critical` - Optional - List of alert channel IDs associated with the critical severity

+### Evaluation Type Reference

+* `CUSTOM`: This is a default option.
+With this, you can combine all metrics in scope into a single metric per group.
+* `PER_ENTITY`: To monitor each metric individually and trigger alerts for each individual entity.

 ### Tag Filter Argument Reference
 The **tag_filter** defines which entities should be included into the application.
 It supports: